Understanding the NDIS Rules and Registration Groups

 The following are now exempt from surveillance audits (effectively only audited every 3 years):

 Sole traders and partnerships who are only registered under Early Childhood Early Intervention

 Providers who fall within those categories will be subject to lower auditing costs as they do not require annual checks.

 Service providers who are under a sole trader or partnership structure registering for a combination of Early Intervention Supports for Early Childhood and Therapeutic Supports only need to be audited against the Early Childhood Module rather than all of the CORE modules.

 If you are already registered with a professional body and need to be a member as a requirement of doing business, then you can also do a verification audit.
 Bodies such as Australian Health Practitioner Regulation Agency (AHPRA) have their own standards, training requirements and code of conduct.
 By being a part of such a professional body, the audit requirement is a more straightforward process.
-Since the Therapeutic Supports registration group is nearly 50% of the listed service providers in the NDIS this means that they only require a verification audit and the 33 core policies and 11 processes offered by our Centro CORE product.
+Since the Therapeutic Supports registration group is nearly 50% of the listed service providers in the NDIS this means that they only require a verification audit.

 Updated 11th June 2019